MDMods/MuseDashMirror/README.md

 ## To Access Battle Component

-Instead of using harmony patching on your own, you can use BattleComponent class to access many datas when in the chart.
+Instead of using harmony patching on your own, you can use BattleComponent class to access many data when in the chart.

 For example, the chart name.